Royal Jordanian: 2000 and beyond, and privatization

 In 2000, the U.S. Federal Aviation Administration (FAA) renewed the airline's maintenance and engineering department's license.
 The duty-free shop was among the services to be privatised.
 A holding company, RJI, wholly owned by the government, was incorporated as a public limited company in February 2001 to hold all the airlines and associated investments.
 The airline's name was changed on 5 February 2001 to Alia – The Royal Jordanian Airlines Company, although travellers still use the popular name of Royal Jordanian.

 The flag carrier's subsidiary Royal Wings operated an Airbus A320-212 aircraft on both scheduled and charter services to destinations in Egypt, Cyprus, and Israel.

 On 20 December 2006, Royal Jordanian announced that they would replace two Airbus A321s with two new units, and order four new Airbus A319s to enter service in early 2008.

-In April 2007, Royal Jordanian became part of Oneworld, thus becoming the first Arab airline to join such a global alliance system.
-The following month, the airline announced an order for a total of 10 Boeing 787 Dreamliners, for service entry in 2010.
+In April 2007, Royal Jordanian became part of Oneworld, thus becoming the first Arab airline to join such a global airline alliance.
+The following month, the airline announced an order for a total of 10 Boeing 787s, for service entry in 2010.
 This is the first order Royal Jordanian has placed with Boeing.

 Montreal was re-added to the network on 25 May 2007, after the route was cancelled in 1997.
 Also during May, Royal Jordanian was the sponsor of the World Economic Forum, which was held at the Dead Sea, Jordan.

 On 11 July 2007, Royal Jordanian celebrated thirty years of non-stop service between Amman and New York City, making it the longest-serving Arab airline to this gateway to the U.S. RJ won the "Airline Strategy Award" in the technology category at the sixth annual Airline Strategy Awards on 16 July 2007.
 On 23 July, RJ saw the introduction of cargo flights, Damascus being the first destination served from Amman, using a Boeing 737.

-Royal Jordanian made its first flight to Budapest, on 28 July, using an Embraer 195.
-In October, RJ announced the switch of two Embraer 195 jets of its original order to two Embraer 175 jets.
+Royal Jordanian made its first flight to Budapest, on 28 July, using an Embraer E195.
+In October, RJ announced the switch of two Embraer E195 jets of its original order to two Embraer E175 jets.
 Royal Jordanian opened a new lounge at King Hussein International Airport in Aqaba.

 RJ will be the first Middle East airline to provide its passengers with OnAir's in-flight Internet and mobile phone services, including e-mail, SMS and voice calls.
 Royal Jordanian has upgraded its three Airbus A310s at a cost of over 10 million Jordanian dinars (JOD).